LuxGrey/TomokiDB-Web/DesignDecisions.md

 # Design decisions

-This document provides some explanations about my thoughts and decisions regarding how and why I decided to implement TomokiDB-Web in this way.
+This document provides some explanations about my thoughts and decisions regarding how and why I decided to implement TomokiDB-Web in this way, both as a reminder for myself and for whoever is interested.

 ## Why make it a web-app?